Intermittency and Dissipation Regularity in Turbulence: Discussion

 i.e. the right hand side in $\eqref{eq: intermittenc viscos}$.
 In dimension $d=3$, it is readily verified that

-High resolution direct numerical simulations of incompressible turbulence \cite{iyer2020scaling} indicate $\frac{d \zeta_p}{dp}\Big|_{p=3} \approx 0.3$.
-This corresponds to $\gamma = 3.85$, remarkably close to the observations of Meneveau and Sreenivasan.
+High resolution direct numerical simulations of incompressible turbulence \cite{iyer2020scaling} indicate $\frac{d \zeta_p}{dp}\Big|_{p=3} = 0.303 \pm 6.4\times 10^{-4}$.
+This corresponds to $\gamma = 3.85$, remarkably close to the observations of Meneveau and Sreenivasan as if the time evolution affects the estimated dimension in a purely additive way $2.87+1$.
 See \cref{fig1} for an inspection of numerical data and this bound.